 User stories are the bread and butter of agile development—and they are the main deliverable for product managers.
-A user story is a short description of a customer need.
-It’s a high-level definition of a requirement, containing just enough information (usually only a few sentences) so that developers can judge the amount of time and effort needed to implement it.
+A user story is defined as a brief description of what the customer needs.
+It should be concise and brief, and offer up exactly enough information so an experienced developer can determine how much work and time it might take to get the task done.

 You must tread carefully when creating user stories—especially when developing applications.
 Users don’t have as deep an understanding of the website or application, so they may not be able to clearly articulate exactly what they want.

 You should be able to fit most of your user stories into a simple structure like this:

 “As a [role], I can [product feature], so that [reason].”

 For example: “As a consumer, I want shopping cart functionality to easily purchase items online.”

 Organizing the product roadmap

 Some user stories are more essential (and time sensitive) than others.
 As a product manager, you set the priority of user stories and organize these priorities into roadmaps and release schedules (otherwise, designers and developers may complete the stories by personal preference, instead of importance).

 A roadmap is a visual representation of prioritized user stories.
 It outlines when products are scheduled for release, and it includes a list of the key features the product needs to deliver to fulfill the product vision.